Speaking of HealthSyphilis: A rising community presenceOctober 19, 2017

 Susi and Luc Boe were ready to start their family.
 But after a year of trying, Susi still wasn’t pregnant.

 “I went to see a doctor and she told me to lose weight,” says Susi.
 She did, but still did not become pregnant.
-Then, Susi scheduled an appointment with Seanna Thompson, M.D., an obstetrician-gynecologist at Mayo Clinic Health System in Red Wing.
+Then, Susi scheduled an appointment with an obstetrician-gynecologist at Mayo Clinic Health System in Red Wing, Minnesota.

-“We can do a number of tests to try to determine the cause of infertility in both men and women,” says Dr. Thompson.
-“We also offer a number of treatments, including medication, sperm washing and intrauterine insemination.”
+A number of tests and treatments can be done to try to determine the cause of infertility in men and women including medication, sperm washing and intrauterine insemination.

 “It was a really good pregnancy,” she says.